EmergentOrder/onnx-scala/README.md

 Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "ballpoint pen".

-Based on a simple benchmark of 100000 iterations of SqueezeNet inference (run on my laptop), it is roughly on par with (within 10% of) ONNX Runtime (via Python).
+Based on a simple benchmark of 100000 iterations of SqueezeNet inference (run on my laptop), the run time is roughly on par with (within 10% of) ONNX Runtime (via Python).

 The resulting output values also match ONNX Runtime/Python.